This article was originally published on June 5, 2014, and has since been updated.

-Big data has been generating a lot of buzz recently because of its numerous capabilities and the relative ease with which the road to Hadoop can now be accessed and used.
+Big data has been generating a lot of buzzes recently because of its numerous capabilities and the relative ease with which the road to Hadoop can now be accessed and used.
 It’s an impressive combination that is allowing businesses to innovate and implement objectives that only a few years ago would have seemed impossible.
 Thanks to technological advances in Hadoop and cloud computing, there are greater possibilities today than ever before.

 Tweet This: 55% of big data projects fail.
 Learn the key to big data success.